 All ages (parental supervision recommended for young bakers)

-Take up our Possible Impossibles challenge of creating a Science Week morning tea treat without wheat flour, eggs, dairy, or sugar.
-Can you bake an eggless pavlova, or a cheeseless cheese cake?
-How about a deliciously light sponge minus wheat flour?
-We promise it can be done!
+This Possible Impossibles Bake Off challenged wizards with the spatula and budding kitchen chemists to create a Science Week morning tea treat without wheat flour, eggs, dairy, or sugar.
+Experiments realised eggless pavlovas, cheeseless cheese cake, twists on traditional cakes, and deliciously light sponge cake minus wheat flour!
 Read More

 Rosetta Tomorrow Challenge